Mercedes-Benz C320 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Mercedes-Benz C320
+A guide to repairs, service, and maintenance costs for your Mercedes-Benz C320

 A repetitive clicking noise from behind the center area of the dash panel is usually caused by a broken stepper motor actuating arm.
 The actuating arm controls the direction of air flow in the climate control system.
 Disassembly of the center console will be required to access and change the broken arm with the updated, reinforced part.